chris-inalsingh/Covid19_ML/README.md

 Heroku

 #### Deployment
-A flask app will be created and hosted on Heroku.
+A flask app was created and hosted on Heroku.